synapticore-io/synapticore/DEVELOPER_GUIDE.md

-# Developer Guide - Hierarchical Agent Manager
+# Developer Guide - Synapticore

-This guide provides detailed information for developers who want to understand, modify, or extend the Hierarchical Agent Manager framework.
+This guide provides detailed information for developers who want to understand, modify, or extend the Synapticore framework.

 ## Table of Contents